 Obesity

-Overweight hens are at greater risk for prolapsed oviduct due to their inability to rise up as they lay an egg.
+Overweight hens are at greater risk for a prolapsed problemdue to their inability to rise up as they lay an egg.
 If a hen is too obese to support her body weight, she may exert too much strain while passing an egg, culminating in a prolapsed vent.
 It is advised to avoid breeds that have a predisposition toward obesity, and diet should be closely monitored along with exercise as methods of weight control.

 Dietary Deficiencies